Crafts for Fun and Profit

 -Men aspiring to modeling careers should pay extra attention to updating their look and taking care of their hands—things that don’t come naturally to many men.

 Holly: Oh for crying out loud.
 Glad you caught this one, Submitter.
 What a ridiculous book for a current fashion library!
 Also, Submitter and I chatted about how those striped leotards, pictured below, were standard issue in the 80s.
 They’re in every workout photo of that decade!
 As Submitter put it: “I’m pretty sure the striped leotards were issued to you when you bought a copy of Olivia Newton John’s ‘Physical’ to dance to.”
 Ha!

-I am a marginal sewer at best, but even I can see the information isn’t too bad in this book.
-Of course, the fabrics and styles change but skills for tailoring and patterns probably haven’t changed too much.
+I am a marginal sewer at best, but even I can see that the information isn’t too bad in this book.
+Of course, fabrics and styles change, but skills for tailoring and patterns probably haven’t changed too much.
 I am sure modern designers use computers.
-The book is old and a bit “tired” looking.
-This one might qualify as a keeper in right collection/library.
+The book is old and a bit tired looking.
+This one might qualify as a keeper in the right collection/library.
 Designers/tailors please weigh in on this.